Libya fears a spiraling death toll from powerful storm floods

 Officials in Libya say at least hundreds of people have died and thousands are feared missing in the eastern part of the country after a powerful storm swept across its mountainous terrains and coastline.
 The storm destroyed two dams and unleashed a torrent of fast-running muddy water that carried buildings, homes and entire families away.

 Libyan National Army spokesman Ahmed al-Mismari said late Monday more than 2,000 people had been killed from floodwaters in the city of Derna alone after Storm Daniel made landfall on Sunday, and thousands there were still missing.
-The Associated Press cited eastern Libya's health minister as saying 700 victims' bodies were buried.
+The Associated Press cited eastern Libya's health minister as saying more than 1,000 victims' bodies were collected so far.

 Libyan officials are struggling to reach many areas, making it difficult to confirm exact numbers of dead or missing, and estimates have ranged widely.